texfaq/texfaq.github.io/FAQ-underline.md

 [thesis styles](FAQ-linespace))
-continue to require underlining of us, so LaTeX as distributed defines an `\underline` command that applies the mathematical ''underbar'' operation to text.
+continue to require underlining of us, so LaTeX as distributed defines an `\underline` command that applies the mathematical "underbar" operation to text.
 This technique is not entirely satisfactory, however: the text gets stuck into a box, and won't break at line end.